GSA/digitalgov.gov/content/posts/2014-10-10-what-do-dear-abby-and-the-federal-government-have-in-common.md

 ---
+url: /2014/10/10/what-do-dear-abby-and-the-federal-government-have-in-common/
 date: 2014-10-10 10:00:48 -0400
-title: 'What Do Dear Abby and the Federal Government Have in Common?'
+title: What Do Dear Abby and the Federal Government Have in Common?
 summary: 'Lots of people ask us questions.
 So it only makes sense for us to partner up to answer some of those questions.
 Since the 1970&rsquo;s, USA.gov has partnered with Dear Abby to help get free printed government publications on a variety of topics (health, disaster preparedness, caring for aging loved ones, etc.)'
-authors: [jessica-milcetich, jacqueline-snee]
+authors:
+  - jessica-milcetich
+  - jacqueline-snee
 categories:
   - Content
   - Metrics